anomalyae/thinking/_posts/2025-06-05-Computation-is-not-thought.md

 <p class="font-nevermind">Introducing Paradox: an AI-assisted writing studio.</p>

-<p class="font-nevermind">We believe writing is an art intricately intertwined with thought, which cannot be supplanted by technology.
+<p class="font-nevermind">We believe writing is an art intricately intertwined with thought, and cannot be supplanted by technology.
 Some thoughts are only reachable via writing while some writing is only possible after deep thought.
-A spark, which often starts as a thought, a question or an idea often evolves into something strikingly different, through many spirals of refinement.</p>
+A spark, which often starts as a thought, a question or an idea over time often evolves into something strikingly different, through many spirals of refinement.
+A uniquely human outcome.</p>

 <p>Inspiration, information and insights continue to originate from surprising sources and require timely capture, integration and collation with human thought.</p>